 - flexible working arrangements;

-- access to counselling and support services;
+- access and, where appropriate, referrals to counselling and support services;

 - personal safety assistance at workplaces; and

-- one-on-one advice through designated contact officers.
+- one-on-one assistance through designated contact officers where available.

 What about an employee’s privacy?